Can candies be healthy?

 Keto basics and requirements

 If you are new to the keto diet, first you need to understand how it works and why it restricts usual sweets.
 The keto diet is based on a process called ketosis (5).
-It occurs when your body runs out of carbohydrates, such as sugar, which is easier to process and turn into energy, and starts burning fat to charge up your itself instead (3).
+It occurs when your body runs out of carbohydrates, such as sugar, which is easier to process and turn into energy, and starts burning fat instead (3).
 The main principle of this nutritional plan is to reduce the consumption of carbs, break into ketosis and kick off the fat-melting process(6).
-So, to put it simply, it is a plain low-carb diet.
+So, to put it simply, it is a very low-carb diet.
 The maximum allowed daily carb intake according to this nutritional plan is 50 grams, which makes up 5% of required calories, with the rest 75% and 20% coming from fats and protein accordingly (2).

 How the ketogenic diet affects your body?